EXCLUSIVE-Drugmakers from Pfizer to GSK to hike U.S. prices on over 200 drugs

 By Michael Erman and Carl O'Donnell

-Nearly all of the price increases will be below 10%, and around half of them are in the range of 4 to 6%, 3 Axis co-founder Eric Pachman said.
+Nearly all of the price increases will be below 10%, and around half of them are in the range of 4 to 6%, said 3 Axis co-founder Eric Pachman.
 The median price increase is around 5%, he said.

 More price increases are expected to be announced later this week, which could affect the median and range.